lropero/highway/README.md

 $ npm run start # will run 'node highway.js -b 1 -m 100 -p BTCUSDT -t'
 ```

-### Seeing strange characters?

-I recommend using font [Cascadia Mono](https://github.com/microsoft/cascadia-code) in your terminal which is proven to work fine, but any TrueType font should fix the problem as well.

 ### Options

 ##### `-b` / `--block <size>`